 CONSOL Energy consoles its customers with the warming benefits of coal and natural gas.
 CONSOL is one of the US's largest coal mining companies, along with Peabody Energy and Arch Coal.
-In 2014 the company had more than 3 billion tons of proved and probable reserves, mainly in northern and central Appalachia.
+In 2015 the company had 5.6 trillion cubic feet equivalent of proved natural gas reserves and 3 billion tons of coal reserves, mainly in the Appalachian basin.
 CONSOL primarily mines high BTU coal, which burns cleaner than lower grades.
 Customers include electric utilities and steel mills.
 CONSOL delivers coal using its own railroad cars, terminals, and barges.
 The company also engages in natural gas exploration and production through CNX Gas.

-CONSOL has operations in the US (Kentucky, Ohio, Pennsylvania, Utah, Virginia, and West Virginia) and Canada.
+CONSOL has operations in the US (Kentucky, Ohio, Pennsylvania, Tennessee, Utah, Virginia, and West Virginia) and Canada.

 CONSOL consists of two principal business divisions: Exploration and Production (E&P) and Coal.
 E&P division produces pipeline quality natural gas for sale primarily to gas wholesalers.
 The E&P division's reportable segments are Marcellus, Utica, Coalbed Methane, and Other Gas.
 The Other Gas segment is primarily related to conventional oil and gas production as well as Upper Devonian Shale, and includes the company's purchased gas activities and general and administrative activities.

 The principal activities of the Coal division are mining, preparation and marketing of thermal coal, sold primarily to power generators, and metallurgical coal, sold to metal and coke producers.